Physics-50/Module-3/docs/weak2.md

 </iframe>

 ---------------------------
-Why don't we just always get $$\lambda$$ by measuring $$x$$, determining $$\lambda= d \frac{x}{L}$$ for each measurement and then averaging those?
-Consider this: what if there is a systematic uncertainty in $$L$$, e.g., due to accidentally measuring to a baseboard or because your ruler didn't start at zero?
-Then plotting a line will still give the correct slope, while the individual $$\lambda$$ values would each be systematically off.
-The line would have a non-zero intercept that would tell you about the systematic shift in $$L$$, as shown in the plot below, where the fitting parameter $$b$$ shown in the legend is clearly not equal to zero.
+Why don't we just get $$\lambda$$ by measuring $$x$$, determining $$\lambda= d \frac{x}{L}$$ for each measurement, and then averaging those?
+Consider this: what if there is a systematic uncertainty in $$L$$, e.g., because you accidentally measured to one edge of a postholder or because your ruler didn't start at zero?
+Then the $$\lambda$$ values calculated from your individual trials would each be systematically off.
+However, plotting a line will still give the correct slope.
+In this case the line will have a non-zero intercept that tells you about the systematic shift in $$L$$, as shown in the plot below, where the fitting parameter $$b$$ shown in the legend is clearly not equal to zero.

 <img src="images/x_vs_L_offset.png" alt="basic setup" width="400" style="display: block; margin-left: auto; margin-right: auto; width: 80%;" />

-Nevertheless, it is useful to do a very quick "back-of-the-envelope" check to make sure that your value for wavelength is roughly in the range you'd expect (600-700 nm).
+Still, before starting this longer program of measurements, t is useful to do a very quick "back-of-the-envelope" check to make sure that your value for wavelength will be roughly in the range you'd expect (600-700 nm).
 Go back to the data you collected last week.
 Pick a single value of $$x$$ and $$L$$ and check whether the value of $$d \frac{x}{L}$$ lies within the range you expect for the wavelength.
 (Hint: the wavelength of red light ranges from 620nm-700nm.)

 ## Why we measure $$x$$ over a range of $$L$$ values